Mozart-Fintech/moz-bots/packages/embeds/wordpress/trunk/README.txt

 * Affect v0.2.15 to Standard embed as well

 = 3.4.1 =
-* Import typebot lib specific version: 0.2.15
+* Import mozbot lib specific version: 0.2.15

 = 3.4.0 =
-* Import typebot lib v0.2 to get the new variable parser
+* Import mozbot lib v0.2 to get the new variable parser

 = 3.3.0 =
 * Fix loading with Gravity Forms and add query params exclusion